didavid61202/type-level-regexp/README.md

 ## Features

+- Export `createRegExp` function to create a `TypedRegExp` that can be pass to `String` match and replace functions and gets fully typed match result.
 - Enhance types of RegExp related `String` functions (`.match`, `matchAll`, `.replace`...) for literal or dynamic typed string.
 - Result of `String` functions matched exactly as runtime result.
 - Support all common RegExp tokens (incl.
 Lookarounds, Backreferences...etc), quantifiers (incl. greedy/lazy) and (`g`,`i`) flags.